SESYNC-ci/basic-git-lesson/slides/config.md

 the code under "...or push an existing repository from the command line" and paste it into the RStudio Terminal window.

-Note that the line `git branch -M main` is unnecessary if you already configured the default branch to be called `main` locally.
+Make sure that `HTTPS` is selected, not `SSH`, at the top of the page, or you'll get the wrong code to copy.
+Also, the line `git branch -M main` is unnecessary if you already configured the default branch to be called `main` locally.
 {:.notes}

 ~~~bash